 Social Emotional Learning

-Social Emotional Learning (SEL) is more than a fancy phrase for how children learn to manage emotions, feel empathy for others, and create healthy, positive relationships.
+Social and Emotional Learning (SEL) is more than a fancy phrase for how children learn to manage emotions, feel empathy for others, and create healthy, positive relationships.
 SEL plays a critical role in student success.
 With this in mind, we provide a helping hand to guide the way.
-In kindergarten through 5th grade, we start each day with a 30-minute block for morning greetings and activities based on the Responsive Classroom model.
+In kindergarten through 5th grade, we start each day with a 30-minute block for morning greetings and activities based on elements of IFSEL and the Responsive Classroom model.
 In grades 6 through 8, students meet in advisory groups of eight to twelve students Monday, Wednesday, and Friday.
-These groups use the middle school program Developmental Design as the foundation for their morning meeting activities and discussions.
+These groups use the middle school program Developmental Design and IFSEL as the foundation for their morning meeting activities and discussions.